jpellman/wiki.libjpel.so/Memory.rst

 State-Dependent Processing
 --------------------------

 * We are more likely to remember something if in the original context that the memory was encoded.
-Context can include inner emotional states and physical locations as well as states of mind.
+Context can include inner emotional states (mood congruence) and physical locations as well as drug-induced states of mind.
 For example, studying on the subway will increase your odds of remembering what you studied on the subway.
 A memory that was encoded while we were angry will be better recalled when we are angry again.
 Also, a memory that was formed while intoxicated will be better recalled in subsequent intoxicated states.

 * In practical terms, the more you vary your learning context (i.e., switch locations), the more likely you are to recall information in new contexts, since that information will not be tied to a particular place/time/state.